operator-framework/operator-sdk/website/content/en/docs/scorecard/kuttl-tests.md

 This guide outlines the steps which can be followed to implement scorecard tests using the [kuttl][kuttl] project.

-## Run scorecard with kuttl tests:
+## Run scorecard with kuttl tests

 ### kuttl test image

-The kuttl project binary is include in the scorecard-test-kuttl test image which is released as part of the operator-sdk release.
-You can find it at quay.io/operator-framework/scorecard-test-kuttl
+The kuttl project provides a Docker container which contains the kubectl-kuttl binary.
+That binary is included in the scorecard-test-kuttl test image which is released as part of the operator-sdk release.
+The scorecard kuttl test image is found at quay.io/operator-framework/scorecard-test-kuttl.

-### kuttl test directory structure
+### kuttl test directory structure within a bundle

 The kuttl program when run looks for tests that have the following
 structure: